kingdom-building-ministries/kbm-static-site/blog/_posts/2014-07-03-live-now-value-of-one.md

 Welcome to the Live Streaming of *Value of One* by Dwight Robertson!
 The teaching will begin at 3:30pm MST.
 Thank you for joining us!

+To download the class notes to follow along with, click <a href="https://www.dropbox.com/s/l6zsnnoqndc7xub/Dwight%20Robertson_Value%20of%20One.pdf" target="_blank">HERE</a>.

-Be encou ministering to one life at a time may seem slow and ineffective in our own understanding, it's the very way Jesus modeled ministry and holds incredible Kingdom potential!
+Be encouraged: ministering to one life at a time may seem slow and ineffective in our own understanding, but it's the way Jesus modeled ministry and holds incredible Kingdom potential!